 |Soft Soil||600 RP||Five quests||Extends the existing effect duration by five.|

 Effective use of the Botanical Research Centre can aid players not only looking for resources when starting out, but also in making more of rarer items that are found late game.
 But eventually you may find that you’re lacking in research points.
 Head over to our Monster Hunter: World ecological research guide to find out how to quickly replenish your research points.
-Alternatively you can also check out our Monster Hunter: World cooking and canteen guide for more on how best to prepare food for the hunt ahead.
+Alternatively you can also check out our Monster Hunter: World cooking guide for more on how best to prepare food for the hunt ahead.